learning-zone/react-basics/index.md

 React also allows us to create custom Hooks with unique features that extracts component logic into reusable functions.

-A Custom Hook has following features:
+A custom Hooks has following features:

 * As a function, it takes input and returns output.
 * Its name starts with **use** like useQuery, useMedia…